 The first few years as a business are all about building a good product.
 The next few are about keeping the maturity phase of your product lifecycle as long as possible.

-That often requires CI/CD, and constant optimization.
-Specially for a product without a ceiling on it’s iterative growth.
+That often requires CI/CD and constant optimization.
+Especially for a product without a ceiling on its iterative growth.

 But these days, with suites like TestGrid, it’s possible to automate, for example, the testing part of your SDLC.
 All at a fraction of the cost that it used to be, earlier.